 In order to charge application fees through FULL FABRIC, you have to get acquainted with the operational side of the business, so to say.
-Thus, in continuation to Part 1, which introduced the concept of online payment platforms and what we need to successfully integrate FULL FABRIC with PayPal and Stripe, Part 2 is all about the steps falling onto your shoulders, including how to enable payments on application templates and solve potential complications.
+Thus, in continuation to Part 1, which introduced the concept of online payment platforms and what we need to successfully integrate FULL FABRIC with PayPal, Stripe or Flywire, Part 2 is all about the steps falling onto your shoulders, including how to enable payments on application templates and solve potential complications.

 In this article

 If you read our previous article, by now you know that we offer integration with Stripe and PayPal to let schools receive the payment of application fees via FULL FABRIC.
 Segueing from that, the next step to take once an online payment platform has been set up is to enable the Payment tab in whatever application templates are supposed to collect a fee.
 The Payment tab is specifically configured to handle checkouts, something a custom tab is not capable of.
 It's also still useful even if you make arrangements to charge the money outside of FULL FABRIC because it can serve as an informative tool to pass instructions on how to proceed (more on that later).
 Forasmuch as the Payment tab isn't enabled and there's no indication of a fee elsewhere in the application form, not only is a payment not required, but applicants don't know that they have to pay.